 Finally, there’s no rule against changing and updating the YouTube metadata for videos you’ve already uploaded to your channel.
 If your older vlogs aren’t getting many views, it could simply be because you didn’t properly optimize your metadata for them.

 Keep these tips in mind and you’ll be able to grow your YouTube channel’s viewership.
 Focusing on your metadata will make it easier for search engines to find your YouTube videos and rank them higher.
-And, creating the best video titles, thumbnails, and descriptions that are relevant to your channel and videos will encourage people to view your content!
+And, creating the best video titles, thumbnails, and descriptions that are relevant to your channel and videos will help you get more views on YouTube.

 Vloggers Mailing List